What does my ID and proof of funds have anything to do with my conveyancing in Desborough? What am I being asked for?

 Verification of your source of monies is necessary under Money Laundering Regulations.
 Please do not be offended when when this is requested of you as your conveyancer must have this information on record.
 Your Desborough conveyancing lawyer will need to see evidence of proof of funds prior to accepting any funds from you into their client account and they should also ask further queries regarding the origin of monies.

-I am purchasing a new build house in Desborough with a mortgage from HSBC Bank.
-The sellers refused to budge the amount so I negotiated five thousand pounds worth of additionals instead.
-The estate agent suggested that I not reveal to my lawyer about the extras as it could affect my loan with the lender.
+I am buying my first flat in Desborough with a mortgage from Bank of Scotland.
+The builders would not move on the price so I negotiated 6k of additionals instead.
+The sale representative suggested that I not reveal to my conveyancer about the side-deal as it could impact my loan with the lender.
 Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.